KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/DevFiendlyEmptyContainer/README.md

 	> $ sudo docker build -t ubuntudockerdev .

+You can use the -f flag to specify where the Image actually is if it's in a sub folder, for example:

+	> $ sudo docker build -t ubuntudockerdev . -f Dockerfiles/Dockerfile.ubuntudockerdev

 Run the Image and spin up a Container:

 	> $ sudo docker run --name ubuntudev -p 8888:8888 -i -t -d -v ./:/localsynch ubuntudockerdev